sialock/protein-folding-/README.md

-# protein-folding-
+Hi everyone :)
+This code performs the following steps:

+Downloads and loads a protein structure from the PDB.
+Analyzes the structure using MDTraj.
+Executes a simple Monte Carlo simulation to fold the protein.
+Saves the folded structure to a PDB file.
+You can run this code and see the results of the protein folding simulation.
+Note that this simulation is simplified, and more accurate simulations require more complex energy functions and advanced algorithms.
-Python code for simulating protein folding using Monte Carlo and analyzing the structure with MDTraj and Bio.PDB:
+(Python code for simulating protein folding using Monte Carlo and analyzing the structure with MDTraj and Bio.PDB)